thomasrotchford/CS386-2024-multiPainter/Deliverables/D3_Analysis.md

 we are at stake along with our hosting service, AWS, and our graphic designer, Sam Beach.
 The distractors of our project would be anyone disliking in-class games, pixel-based games, artistic games and solo games.
-Our boss, Ana Paula Chaves is also at statke in that we have a working minimum viable product (MVP) that meets her standards of the outlined software engineering requirments.
+Our boss, Ana Paula Chaves is also at statke in that we have a working minimum viable product (MVP) that meets her standards of the outlined software engineering requirements.

+The important part of designing a project to consider is the functional requiremetns.
+We had to rework our functional requirments from D2, as we had a limmited understanding of what was requires

+use cases,

+user stories

 # 2. Model
 Provide the conceptual model of your system as a UML class diagram.
 Represent proper cardinalities (multiplicities) for all associations.
 Also include the association names.